Applications of Grassmannian flows to integrable systems: Introduction

 The unifying approach to solving nonlinear partial differential equations we develop herein has its roots in computational spectral theory where Grassmannian flows were developed to deal with numerical difficulties associated with different exponential growth rates in the far-field for large (high order) systems, see Ledoux, Malham and Th\"ummler~\cite{LMT} and Ledoux, Malham, Niesen and Th\"ummler~\cite{LMNT} as well as Karambal and Malham~\cite{KM}.
 In Beck and Malham~\cite{BM} Grassmannian flows and representative coordinate patches were instrumental to the characterisation and computation of the Maslov index for large systems.
 This led to the need to develop the theory of Fredholm Grassmannian flows and thus nonlinear partial differential systems.
 We were then motivated by a sequence of papers by P\"oppe~\cite{P-SG,P-KdV,P-KP}, P\"oppe and Sattinger~\cite{PS-KP} and Bauhardt and P\"oppe~\cite{BP-ZS}.
+P\"oppe's work was recently revisited by McKean~\cite{McKean}.
 These papers advocated, at the operator level, the solution of classical integrable systems by solving a linearised version of the system at hand together with a Marchenko operator relation.
 This was the natural development from classical constructions of this type suggested and developed in particular by Miura~\cite{Miura}, Dyson~\cite{Dyson} and Ablowitz, Ramani and Segur~\cite{ARSII}.
-Of specific interest in P\"oppe's papers was that the structure underlying the approach advocated therein appeared to be that of a Fredholm Grassmannian.
-In Beck \textit{et al.\/} \cite{BDMS1,BDMS2} we first explored this question and showed how to solve classes of partial differential systems with nonlocal nonlinearities.
-Herein we generalise the theory to now include some classical integrable equations as well as further extensions to Smoluchowski's coagulation equations and the related inviscid Burgers equation as well as some elliptic partial differential systems.
+Also see Nijhoff, Quispel, Van Der Linden and Capel~\cite{NQVDLCI}, Nijhoff, Quispel, Capel~\cite{NQVDLCII}, Mumford~\cite{Mumford}, Fordy and Kulisch~\cite{FK} and Tracy and Widom~\cite{TW}.
+Of specific interest to us in P\"oppe's papers was that the structure underlying the approach advocated therein appeared to be that of a Fredholm Grassmannian.
+We exploited this perspective in Beck \textit{et al.\/} \cite{BDMS1,BDMS2} where we first explored this question and showed how to solve classes of partial differential systems with nonlocal nonlinearities---we explain what we mean by such systems presently.